Alex Yee’s FTP and his Coros DURA Olympic Data

 Coming off the bike in 16th place, Alex had work to do in the final leg of the race.
 [Coros]

-I used the Coros app to replicate the FTP used in Yee’s zone breakdown above.
+I used the Coros app to replicate the FTP in Yee’s zone breakdown above.
 I couldn’t get the automatic calculation to work, but to align the upper end of Zone 4 I had to use an FTP of 274watts.

 Just a quick heads up here that many (most?) endurance tech reviewers had an FTP higher than that at some point in their glorious tri histories, me included!
 I don’t think any of us profess to be Olympic athletes, nor did we ever match Yee’s race weight.
 At 5′ 10″, he is variously reported to weigh between 55kg and 60kg, giving a w/kg range of 4.9w/kg to 4.5w/kg.